Reconstructibility of the $K_r$-count from $n-1$ cards: The case

 Similar to Lemma~\ref{lem:two_choices} we can make the same argument if we can identify vertices of some given degree on cards.
 This happens if we have a degree $a$ such that there is no vertex of degree $a+1$.

 \begin{lemma} Let $G$ be a graph on $n\ge 7$ vertices.
 If the degree sequence of $G$ has a hole, that is if there is a value $a$ such that $\delta(G)< a< \Delta(G)$ and there is no vertex of degree $a$ in $G$, then we can determine $\kr{r}(G)$ from $n-1$ cards for all $r$. \end{lemma} \begin{proof} Assume that there is a value $a$ such that $\delta(G)< a< \Delta(G)$ and there is no vertex of degree $a$.
 If there are multiple such values, choose the smallest one.
 Note that this implies that there is a vertex of degree $a-1$.
 As $a-1 < n-2$ we can see every vertex with degree $a-1$ on at least one card.
-Clearly, when we see a vertex with degree $a-1$ on a card $\mathcal{C}_i$ we know that this vertex is visible with all its neighbours (because if it was adjacent to the vertex $v_i$ then it would have been of degree $a$ with is not possible by assumption).
-By the same logic as for the vertices of maximum degree, we can thus determine the $K_r$-degree of vertices of degree $a-1$.
-We can now compose a set $\mathcal{D}_{a-1}$ which contains all $K_r$-degrees of vertices of degree $a-1$.
+Clearly, when we see a vertex with degree $a-1$ on a card $\mathcal{C}\in\mathcal{D}'$ we know that this vertex is visible with all its neighbours (because if it was adjacent to the removed vertex $w$ then it would have been of degree $a$ with is not possible by assumption).
+By the same logic as for the vertices of maximum degree, we can thus determine the set $\mathcal{A}' := \{\deg_r(w): w\in V_{a-1}(G)\}$ from $\mathcal{D}'$.

 As we know that the hidden vertex has degree $\Delta$ it cannot have degree $a-1$.
 By the same argument as in Lemma~\ref{lem:two_choices} we get.
 Then we have

 \end{proof}